gerardbm/dotfiles/README.md

 ##### Tmux

 Install it from the repositories and install the package `urlview`.
 No need for additional plugins.
-Finally, copy the file `.tmux.conf` from the [Atomic repository](https://github.com/gerardbm/atomic) and paste to your `$HOME` directory.
+Finally, copy the file `.tmux.conf` and paste to your `$HOME` directory.

 ##### Powerline